sc-camp/site/2016/content/index.md

 ## Registration fee

-COST: $5,000.00 M.N.
+COST: *to be announced*.
 The registration fee includes accommodation, food and access to all scientific lectures.